ogulyurdakul/ogulyurdakul.github.io/_pages/cv.md

 ## Research Experience

-<ins>Summer 2019 - Present: Researcher</ins>
+<ins>09/2019 - Present: Researcher</ins>
 :   *[METU EEE Sensor Fusion Research Group](http://sensorfusion.eee.metu.edu.tr)* :   *PI: Assoc.
 Prof. Dr. Emre Özkan*
-:   Under the supervision of Dr Emre Özkan, I study statistical signal processing, emphasising information fusion and extended target tracking.
+:   *Under the supervision of Dr Emre Özkan, I studied statistical signal processing methods.
+My two main projects involved extended target tracking \cite{Superellipse_RBPF} and information fusion with empirical density approximations.*

-<ins>Summer 2019: Summer Intern in Research</ins>
+<ins>07/2019 - 09/2019: Summer Intern in Research</ins>
 :   *Karunya Institute of Technology and Sciences, Department of Instrumentation Engineering* :   *Supervisors: Dr. M.S.P.
+Subathra & Dr. S. Thomas George* :   *I proposed a new feature extraction method based on Local Binary Patterns, and showed that it was useful in a classification task with a shallow neural network \cite{Parkinsons}.*
-Subathra & Dr. S. Thomas George* :   Wanting to experience being part of a research project, I decided to go to a research internship (and an adventure) via IAESTE, and the project in KITS seemed interesting (although that's not the finalized project).
+:   Wanting to experience being part of a research project, I decided to go to a research internship (and an adventure) via IAESTE, and the project in KITS seemed interesting (although that's not the finalized project).
 I got to ask research questions with the help of my supervisors, and they helped me follow my own ideas based on the material I had, which produced [this paper](/publications/nr-lbp).

-<ins>Summer 2018: Summer Intern</ins>
+<ins>07/2018 - 08/2018: Summer Intern</ins>
 :   *IBM Turkey, Istanbul Office*
+:   *I observed the process of data center migration on the field and helped the team with various tasks.
+I implemented a demonstrative use of the IBM Cloud services in an Internet-of-Things application.*
 :   This was my first ever internship, and I value that it was *not* in research but in industry.
 I didn't do anything noteworthy if you ask me (understandable, as I had just finished 2nd year so I didn't know much), but still I enjoyed my time there and learned some stuff, especially about working in an office/company environment.
 It helped me see what to look for in a company if I were ever to switch to working in the industry.

 ## Leadership and Teaching Experience